WardKhaddour/react-intersection-observer-kit/README.md

 #### 4. Add extra behavior with Callbacks

-You can add extra behavior for each elements when its active state changes by providing callbacks
+You can add extra behavior for each element when its active state changes by providing callbacks

 ```jsx
 import { useRegister, useActiveElements } from 'react-intersection-observer-kit';